-- 1 lb (4 sticks) butter (unsalted)
+- 1 pound (4 sticks) butter (unsalted)

 - 6 ounces blue cheese

-- In a large bowl, mash the butter with a potato masher or just squish it up with your hands.
+In a large bowl, mash the butter with a potato masher or just squish it up with your hands.
 You can even cream the butter using the paddle attachment of a stand mixer—but the goal is just to get the butter soft so you can incorporate the blue cheese.